Woman dies after three-vehicle crash on Route 10

 Neely died on the scene.

-Neely was not wearing a seatbelt, and speed and alcohol contributed to the crash.
+She was not wearing a seatbelt.
+State police also say speed and alcohol contributed to the crash.